 Warner Bros.
 Pictures is also a global leader in the marketing and distribution of feature films, operating offices in more than 30 countries and releasing films in over 120 international territories, either directly to theaters or in conjunction with partner companies and co-ventures.

 New Line Cinema, part of Warner Bros.
 Entertainment since 2008, coordinates its development, production, marketing, distribution and business affairs activities with Warner Bros.
 Pictures to maximize film performance and operating efficiencies.
-New Line’s 2017 release slate, distributed by Warner Bros., includes Fist Fight, Going In Style, The House, Annabelle 2 and It.
+New Line’s 2018 release slate, distributed by Warner Bros., includes Game Night, Rampage, Life of the Party, Tag and The Nun.

 The Warner Bros.
 Television Group oversees and grows the entire portfolio of Warner Bros.’ television businesses, including worldwide production, traditional and digital distribution, and broadcasting.
 In the traditional television arena, WBTVG produces primetime and cable (Warner Bros.
-Television and Warner Horizon Television), first-run syndication (Telepictures Productions) and animated (Warner Bros.
+Television, Warner Horizon Scripted Television and Warner Horizon Unscripted Television), first-run syndication (Telepictures Productions) and animated (Warner Bros.
 Animation) programming, which is distributed worldwide by two category-leading distribution arms/operations (Warner Bros.
 Domestic Television Distribution and Warner Bros.
 International Television Distribution).

 WBTVG is an innovative leader in developing new business models for the evolving television landscape, including ad-supported video-on-demand, broadband and wireless, and has digital distribution agreements in place with all of the broadcast networks.
 Internationally, the Studio is one of the world’s largest distributors of feature films, television programs and animation to the worldwide television marketplace, licensing over 79,000 hours of television programming, including more than 7,400 feature films and over 50 current series, dubbed or subtitled in more than 40 languages, to telecasters and cablecasters in more than 175 countries.